 Other options may include the declared value or market value protection, which covers the market value of the item or replacement value protection which covers the estimated replacement value of the item.
-Replacement value protection may include a deductable.
+Replacement value protection may include a deductible.

 If your goods are being stored, find out what insurance coverage you have for the storage time.
-Check with your own home insurance to find out what coverage can be provided and what your deductable is.
+Check with your own home insurance to find out what coverage can be provided and what your deductible is.

 Remember, always read the fine print, and shop around.